OHBA-analysis/osl-dynamics/envs/README.md

 - `osld-tf.yml` - install the latest osl-dynamics and TensorFlow 2.19.
 - `osld-tf-cuda.yml` - install the latest osl-dynamics and TensorFlow 2.19 with CUDA.

+Older Macs with an Intel chip:

+- `osld-tf-macos.yml` - install osl-dynamics and tensorflow-macos 2.16.1.

 Oxford-specific computers:

 - `bmrc.yml`